 As noted previously, the GCM, which includes specific actions on displacement related to climate change, welcomes the UN Secretary-General's decision to create United Nations network on migration, coordinated by IOM.
-Once established, the network will be expected to draw on the expertise of all relevant UN entities, while fully aligning itself with existing coordination mechanisms and reforms of the UN Development System.343
+Once established, the network will be expected to draw on the expertise of all relevant UN entities, while fully aligning itself with existing coordination mechanisms and reforms of the UN Development System.

-A number of UN entities also participate in the Global Migration Group, which currently contributes substantive support to the Global Forum on Migration and Development, a state-led forum outside the UN system but open to all UN members and observers, that has discussed issues related to the environment and migration.
-The Global Migration Group's Principles and Guidelines, which were presented to the Human Rights Council and referenced in the GCM, provide practical guidance on how to protect the human rights of migrants in vulnerable situations, including people displaced by climate change impacts and environmental degradation.344 Notably, the United Nations network on migration is likely to succeed the Global Migration Group as the primary coordination forum for UN entities on migration issues, creating both challenges and opportunities.
+A number of UN entities also participate in the Global Migration Group, which currently contributes substantive support to the Global Forum on Migration and Development, a state-led forum outside the UN system but open all members and observers.
+The Global Migration Group's Principles and Guidelines, which were presented to the Human Rights Council and referenced in the GCM, provide practical guidance on how to protect the human rights of migrants in vulnerable situations, including people displaced by climate change impacts and environmental degradation.
+Notably, the United Nations network on migration is likely to succeed the Global Migration Group as the primary coordination forum for UN entities on migration issues, creating both challenges and opportunities.